micro-api/micro-api/README.md

 ## Key Concepts

 - All records **MUST** uniquely identified by `@id` and `@type`.
 - A type is just a collection of records that share the same set of `@links`.
-It can be inferred that a type has a schema associated with it, but this is **OPTIONAL**.
+It can be inferred that a type has a schema associated with it, but this is not required.
 - All types have links to collection endpoints which requests can be made to.
 - The relationship graph is entirely defined in the entry point and subsets of it can appear in other entities.
 - Inverse links **SHOULD** be assumed to make reciprocal updates on linked records.